Hydepwns/spacecast/docs/CI_CD_SETUP.md

 # CI/CD Pipeline Setup

-This document describes the comprehensive CI/CD pipeline setup for the Hydepwns LiveView application.
+This document describes the comprehensive CI/CD pipeline setup for the Spacecast LiveView application.

 ## Overview